Templates

 Injecting Variables

-Variables can also be injected in a Hurl file:
+Variables can be injected in a Hurl file:

 Lets’ see how to inject variables, given this test.hurl: